 However, by following this guide, you can add a HTML class to your form’s submit button or a link, which will let OptinMonster’s analytics know that a conversion has taken place.

 In order to track conversion events when using the Canvas Template in an OptinMonster campaign, there is a special class that you can use to notify our analytics that a conversion has happened.

 All you need to do is add the class

-om-trigger-conversion to the element (link, submit button, etc) that you wish to track a conversion via.
+om-trigger-conversion to the element (ex: link, submit button, etc) with which you wish to track a conversion.

 <a href="http://www.example.com/" class="om-trigger-conversion">Canvas Link</a>

 Example 2 – How to Track Click Events on Custom Forms

 <form method="POST" src="http://www.example.com/form.php"> <input type="text" placeholder="First Name" /> <input type="email" placeholder="Email Address" /> <input type="submit" class="om-trigger-conversion" value="Submit Now!" /> </form>

 Q: Why does my campaign not close automatically after submission?

 A: For most users, their form’s redirect action renders this a non-issue.
 However, if your code keeps the web visitor on the same page, then you will need to add an additional class to your input.
 You will need to add the